Load Security

 The driver of this truck was indirectly involved in a collision on a highway and had duties that he must fulfill.
 These duties included stopping or immediately returning to the scene, rendering assistance and providing details in writing concerning himself, his vehicle and insurance to other drivers involved, the police and any witness that demanded it.

-Load securement rules in British Columbia have changed in 2005 and those changes include significantly increased fines for those who do not obey.
+Load securement rules in British Columbia include significant fines for those who do not obey.
 These fines are $173 for most people, but increase to $288 for commercial and business vehicles and $598 for drivers who do not obey an order to remove a vehicle from the highway until the load is properly secured.

 Most of us carry loads that are a collection of smaller articles of some sort.
 These are known as aggregate loads.
 If the articles are not contained by the sides of the vehicle or tie downs, they must be covered in some manner to prevent them from bouncing, blowing or dropping from the vehicle.
 A suitable tarp or net would be the answer here.

 Larger articles may be secured with chains, ropes, belts or cables.
-The methods can be complex and the easiest way to learn about them is to pick up a free copy of BC Booklet 2 - Cargo Securement from the nearest weigh scale or downloading it from the Ministry of Transport web site.
-Similarly, the National Safety Code Standard 10 that the BC load security regulations are based on is also available for download.
+The methods can be complex and the easiest way to learn about them is to download BC Booklet 2 - Cargo Securement or obtain a paper copy from the nearest weigh scale.
+You can also download the National Safety Code Standard 10 that the BC load security regulations are based on.

 I bought a load of wood pellets a couple of years back.
 This load consisted of 50 bags wrapped in clear wrap.
 It went on my truck easily and I never even thought this should be tied down.
 Home is 20 minutes from the store and 15 minutes after leaving my load slid and I lost 20 bags in to the ditch and all over the road.
 We had a broom so I turned around and started cleaning up.
 Two guys, so grateful, stopped and helped us.
 I think I lost about 5 bags altogether.